Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/weaviate.md

 You'll need the following information to configure the destination:

 - **Embedding service API Key** - The API key for your OpenAI or Cohere account
 - **Weaviate cluster URL** - The URL of the Weaviate cluster to load data into.
-Hero Pixel Cloud only supports connecting to your Weaviate Instance instance with TLS encryption.
+HeroPixelCloud only supports connecting to your Weaviate Instance instance with TLS encryption.
 - **Weaviate credentials** - The credentials for your Weaviate instance (either API token or username/password)

 ## Features